Meeco/docs/guides/credential-schemas.md

 }
 ```

-## Who can use this?
+## Who can undertake this operation?

-Credential schemas are managed by a tenant administrator.
-They assign it to an organisation.
+Credential schemas are created and managed by Tenant Administrators who can assign them to Organisations.

-An organisation can list the credential schemas that are assigned to them.
+An Organisation can list the credential schemas that are assigned to them.

 Anyone can read the JSON schema (via a separate endpoint) that is part of the credential schema object.